Fishrock123/bob/readme.md

 ## API Extension Reference

 The following files serve as API extension references:
-- [extension-start](reference-extension-start.js) - _Explicitly_ start a sink
-  * Useful for e.g. Socket start after setup.
-  * A Sink implementing this extension _may require_ its use to start.
 - [extension-stop](reference-extension-stop.js) - Tell a source to stop.
   * Useful for dealing with timeouts on network APIs.